Satsuma Rebellion

 Saigō's rebellion was the last and most serious of a series of armed uprisings against the new government of the Empire of Japan, the predecessor state to modern Japan.
 The rebellion was very expensive for the government, which forced it to make numerous monetary reforms including leaving the gold standard.
 The conflict effectively ended the samurai class and ushered in modern warfare fought by conscript soldiers instead of military nobles.
+It is also the most recent civil war fought in Japan.